Bruce Kulick: Grand Funk Railroad

-Kulick is the lead guitarist for Grand Funk Railroad, with whom he has been playing since 2000.
+Kulick was the lead guitarist for Grand Funk Railroad from 2000–2023.
 Kulick had originally met Grand Funk Railroad drummer Don Brewer when Brewer was performing with Bob Seger during the 1983 tour with Michael Bolton.
+Following their December 14, 2023 concert in Marietta, Ohio, Kulick departed Grand Funk Railroad.

 Solo work

 Kulick has released three solo albums: Audiodog in 2001, Transformer in 2003, and most recently BK3, which was released on February 2, 2010.

 Other work

 Kulick earned a writing credit on the song "Never Let Me Down" on the 2004 Kanye West album, The College Dropout.

 Kulick has also appeared on all album releases by Eric Singer's solo project ESP (Eric Singer Project): Lost and Spaced (1998), ESP (1999), and Eric Singer Project: Live in Tokyo (2006).
 Kulick also appeared on the DVD Eric Singer Project: Live at the Marquee (2006), which was filmed live in Australia.

 Kulick appears on the Lordi March 2006 album The Arockalypse, playing lead guitar on the song "It Snows in Hell".

 Kulick appears on Paul Stanley's 2006 album Live to Win, playing bass.

 Kulick cut a guest guitar solo for the track "The Edge of the Razor" (featured on the album Emotional Coma) by Swedish metal group Lion's Share.